Until I hit 40, I was the unhappiest person I’ve ever met.

 Now we harbor resentment toward the Millennials who occupy so much of the world’s attention.
 They don’t for one second appreciate how hard we worked to give them what we didn’t have — all the support, convenience and comfort they have today.
 “But mom, I didn’t ask to be born.
 That was your fault.”
 We don’t question them.
 We see their point and simply absorb the guilt, and they continue to live on our dime.
 Why haven’t we kicked them out?
 Why don’t we respond, “But you’re here now, so what are you going do with that?”
 Because we know it’s the Lord of the Flies out there.
 Because we know we coddled them and we know they need more time to get on their feet.
 We know we could barely hack it when we first left home – and the cliff is steeper now.
 So, yeah, technically, their lives are our fault.

 I’ve always felt guilty about not achieving enough.
 About job hopping when corporations started dumbing down systems and scaling back staffing.
 About being a single parent.
 About what my family thinks of me for letting my Millennial son continue to live at home.
 About failing not one, not two, but three entrepreneurial pursuits (so far).
 About soothing myself with shopping and oh, so many self-improvement books.
 Until I was 40, I thought of myself as a failure.

 But then I realized I’m happy.

 I’ve lived my life blessed with freedom.
-I was not afraid to walk away or stand up for what I believed in or protect those more vulnerable than me.
+I was not afraid to walk away, stand up for what I believed in or protect those more vulnerable than me.
 I had the strength to survive.
-I am single by choice.
-I moved across the country to better my life.
-I say ‘no’ whenever I need to.
+I didn’t drink or do drugs.
+I was single by choice and still managed to buy a great house.
+When it was time, I moved across the country to better my life.
+I still say “no” whenever I need to.
 I know myself and what I can contribute to the world.
 I know my limitations and how to work around them.
 I have the power to negotiate the conditions of my life.

 I am a badass.